cavecomputing/eldritch-text-corpus/README.md

 | The Thing on the Doorstep |
 | The Whisperer in Darkness |

-Original GitHub repo located here if you wanna get more personal with the data and scripts I use (make cool things with it!): https://github.com/cavecomputing/eldritch-text-corpus
+Original GitHub repo located here if you wanna get more personal with the data and scripts I use: https://github.com/cavecomputing/eldritch-text-corpus

 ## Usage